AnkKumarGupta/WiDS-2026-BuildingTheAlgorithmicBlackBox/README.md

 Unlike standard backtesters that assume infinite liquidity, I built a "Digital Twin" of a financial exchange from scratch.
 It features a realistic Limit Order Book (LOB), network latency simulation, and adversarial agents that fight back.

 ### The "Black Box" Dashboard
-I built an interactive dashboard to visualize the agent's decision-making process step-by-step.
+I built an interactive dashboard to visualize the agent's decision-making process.
 **[Launch Interactive Dashboard (HTML)](week3/outputs/dashboard_deterministic.html)**

 ---